 Interest rate risk is the possibility that interest rates will rise and reduce the fair value of an investment.
 The CRA manages its portfolios' exposures to declines in fair value due to rising interest rates by limiting individual investments to maturities of ten (10) years or less from the date of purchase.
 Also, the overall "weighted average maturity" shall be less than three (3) years.
 This portfolio uses "weighted average maturity" as measurement of interest rate risk.
-The following table illustrates the interest rate risk for debt investments:
+The CRA did not hold any debt securities at September 30, 2021.